Chapter 8: More Changes

 they had better be right about those opinions.
 That’s why all leaders

 need God.
-He is the only one who can use even the unpolished pieces to
+He is the only one who can use even the unpolished and broken

 beginning of Operation Junction City, he was very quickly placed in the

 thick of things up north near the Cambodian border.
-He had already
+Knowing what I know

 DePuy had got into trouble with the Army Chief of Staff, Harold Johnson,